z9er/CyberpunkTHING/Test Page/Framework.md

 **OBSESSIVELY CURATED**

-Stringently tested and preconfigured, we've made sure every mod is 100% compatible and tailored to give you the best possible combination of bug fixes, quality of life improvements and brand new features
+Stringently tested and preconfigured, we've made sure every mod is 100% compatible and tailored to give you the best possible combination of bug fixes, quality-of-life improvements, and brand-new features

 **SIT BACK AND RELAX**

 Unlike some other collections that take you on an unexpected journey of left turns and popups, we've made sure our installation is easy and painless.
-Truly a one click process for Premium Nexus Users (No Advanced Setup Here!)
+Truly a one-click process for Premium Nexus Users (No Advanced Setup Here!)

 **A COMMUNITY THAT CARES**

-On both Discord and Nexus you can find our team actively answering questions, listening to your feedback and incorporating the community's suggestions into future revisions and mod projects
+On both Discord and Nexus, you can find our team actively answering questions, listening to your feedback, and incorporating the community's suggestions into future revisions and mod projects

 # Notable Features